anne-aris/bellabeat-casestudy/README.md

 Bellabeat, a wellness company focused on empowering women through smart health devices, wants to gain insights from fitness tracker data to inform its marketing strategy.
 The goal is to better understand user behavior and identify trends that can help grow its user base.

 **Key Stakeholders:**
-- Urska Srsen (Co-founder & CCO of Bellabeat)
+- Urška Sršen (Co-founder & CCO of Bellabeat)
 - Bellabeat Marketing Analytics Team
 - Product Strategy & Innovation Team

 **Guiding Questions:**
-- How do users engage with smart fitness trackers?
+- What are some trends in smart device usage?
-- What are the most common activity and sleep patterns?
+- How do users engage with fitness and wellness data?
-- What trends can help Bellabeat develop data-driven marketing strategies?
+- How could these trends help Bellabeat grow and market its products?

 ---

 ## 📦 PREPARE

 **Dataset Source:**
-📁 FitBit Fitness Tracker Dataset (CC0: Public Domain)
+📁 FitBit Fitness Tracker Dataset (2016 – Public Domain)
 🔗 [Kaggle Link](https://www.kaggle.com/datasets/arashnic/fitbit)

 **Files Used for This Study:**